Oxford Community Schools logoPutting Students at the Center

 PC: Oxford Community Schools website

 Oxford is one of the few PreK-12 International Baccalaureate (IB) World School districts in Michigan.
 While other districts may have a classroom, grade level, or building IB program, Oxford’s philosophy is “if it’s good for one student, it’s good for all students.”
-By implementing the program district wide, all PreK-12th grade students share a common language for learning.
-The program focuses on the whole child with a goal that students will learn for themselves (i.e., learn how to learn).
+By implementing the program district-wide, all PreK-12th grade students share a common language for learning.
+The program focuses on the whole child with the goal that students will learn for themselves (i.e., learn how to learn).
 The international focus of the program also ties well with their language instruction which begins in PreK (Spanish/Chinese).

 The IB learner profile begins in preschool and continues with them through all their years at Oxford.
 The outcome of the IB program is that students become more internationally minded, take action, and become better leaders and learners.
 At the elementary schools, fifth-grade students take action through a three-month, collaborative research project (Exhibition), and middle school students take action through a personal project.
 While every student pre-K through 10th grade is an IB student, they can choose to continue the IB program in 11th and 12th grade through the Diploma Programme (see High School section).

 Students and staff in every building are supported by an IB Coordinator.
 This position plans and oversees the program from teacher training and unit development to student exhibition and evaluation.
-IB Coordinators work with teachers to design high quality, rigorous learning experiences that focus on a better and peaceful world.
+IB Coordinators work with teachers to design high-quality, rigorous learning experiences that focus on a better and peaceful world.
 Many IB Coordinators are also curriculum coaches in the district.

 Focusing on Student Learning Starts Early

 The IB framework is part of the culture in every elementary school building.
-Through the six themes (trust, integrity, commitment, collaboration, honesty, accountability), students learn how to learn and how to do life at every stage in their growth.
+Through the six themes (trust, integrity, commitment, collaboration, honesty, accountability), students learn how to learn and how to do life at every stage of their growth.
 They gain skills to deal with inevitable change, model their learning, and are able to express their growth over time.
 Passionate learners inquire about topics and students learn how asking questions and taking action will make the world a better place.
 Teachers develop curriculum relevant to their students’ lives and build intentional connections with students and families.

 In Rachel Hart’s 4th-grade classroom at Oxford Elementary School, students engage with the six IB themes on a personal level.
 While discussing books in a writers’ workshop lesson, students apply what the characters are learning to their own lives.
 Students get comfortable on chairs, buckets, stools, the floor, or a couch to read, write in their notebooks, talk with a partner, or assess their writing.
 A rubric with a scale of 1, 2, or 3 stars is used to evaluate themselves.